distantmagic/paddler/README.md

 # Paddler

+> [!IMPORTANT]
+> Big chances are coming!
+I have finished rewriting Paddler into Rust (from Golang) to use the [Pingora](https://github.com/cloudflare/pingora) framework for the networking stack.
+>
+> Version `1.0.0` will bring some minor API changes and reporting improvements.
+After that, the next plan is to introduce a supervisor who does not just monitor llamas.cpp instances, but to also manage them (replace models without dropping requests, etc.).

 Paddler is an open-source, production-ready, stateful load balancer and reverse proxy designed to optimize servers running [llama.cpp](https://github.com/ggerganov/llama.cpp).

 ## Why Paddler